JulianeRoeder/GfOeNFDI4BioSpatialData2024/README.md

 - [                ] I expected to learn more about geospatial data
 - [                ] I expected to learn more about taxonomic integration
 - [                ] I expected other topics

+> Please note that your ansswers are visible to everyone with access to this classroom.

 What topics did you miss in this workshop?
 What kind of workshops would you like to attend in the future?